Sydney-Informatics-Hub/hello-nextflow-2025/docs/setup.md

 ![](img/vscode_3.png)
 5. Close the Extensions tab and sidebar

+## Setting up the `code` command

+VSCode comes with a handy way of opening up folders and files from the command line - the `code` command.
+If you are working on a Mac, you may need to enable it first by:

+1. Opening the command palette (`Cmd + Shift + P`)

+2. Typing `shell command`

+3. Select the option `Shell Command: Install 'code' command in PATH`

+4. Restart your terminal application for the updated `$PATH` variable to take effect.

+Now you should be able to open any file in VSCode by typing `code <filename>` in your terminal.
+Additionally, you can open an entire folder as a workspace in a new VSCode window by typing `code <directory path>`

 ## Setting up your remote SSH config

 1. In VSCode, press `Ctrl+Shift+P` (`Command+Shift+P` on mac) to open the Command Palette.